 I have only tested this recipe with canned jackfruit, but I image it would work well with frozen as long as you use the same amount and let it thaw.

-This recipe is quick and easy, taking about 20 minutes.
+Jackfruit tacos are quick and easy to make, taking only about 20 minutes.
 First, you’ll chop up half of an onion, and saute it in olive oil for 5 minutes.

 While that’s cooking, I like to open up the canned jackfruit and rinse it really well in a strainer.
 Use your fingers to shred it directly in the strainer.